-Small works of art are hung without their makers’ names, leaving the audience to match the pieces to their creators.
+Didion’s theory will be tested Thursday when the Art Association of Jackson Hole’s annual “Whodunnit?
+Anonymous Art Show and Sale” goes up for viewing at the Center for the Arts.
+The small works of art will be hung without their makers’ names, leaving the audience to match the pieces to their creators.

-“In the past the patrons have been 99% locals because we haven’t had an online presence before,” Art Association Director of Communications Anika Youcha, one of the Whodunnit artists herself, said.
+“In the past the patrons have been 99% locals because we haven’t had an online presence before,” Art Association Director of Communications Anika Youcha said.
 “This will be the first time that it is open to a wider audience.”

 The end of the viewing period will be marked with a virtual event at 5 p.m.
-Thursday, when people will be able to buy meals from Genevieve Catering and donated wine from Vine Connections.
+Feb.
+25, when people will be able to buy meals from Genevieve Catering and donated wine from Vine Connections, two “Whodunnit?” sponsors.